S.C. Pannell, `Old McDonald` Blewitt Springs McLaren Vale Grenache

 Vineyards

-The vineyards were planted around 1940 with pre-clonal selection bush vines.
+The vineyard was planted around 1940 with pre-clonal selection bush vines.
 They were trellised in the 1980s and not maintained, now referred to as ‘bush on a wire’.
 The soil is deep Maslin Beach sands over clay and the vines face south-east at an elevation of 80m.
-The vines are not irrigated and are organically managed.
+The vines are dry grown and are organically managed.

 Vintage